Music Declares Emergency

 In 2020, singer Billie Eilish signified her support by wearing and projecting their slogan, 'No Music on a Dead Planet', during her global live stream event.

-In 2021 it collaborated in the launch of Earth Percent with the aim of raising funding from the industry itself to subsidise organisations working on the climate emergency, including those focused on the music industry.
+In 2021 it collaborated in the launch of EarthPercent with the aim of raising funding from the industry itself to subsidise organisations working on the climate emergency, including those focused on the music industry.

 Around Earth Day on 22 April 2021, composer Errollyn Wallen launched MDE's 'Turn Up The Volume' campaign on BBC Radio 4's Loose Ends, a series of interviews and seminars which involved artists such as Melanie C, Declan McKenna, Peter Hook and Annie Mac.

 Active MDE groups exist in Germany, France, Switzerland, Chile, Canada, and the USA.